 Getting Past a Creative Block

 Sometimes you fall out of love with what you’re working on.
 Sometimes you have a really great idea for a plot or a character, but the rest of the story eludes you.
-Sometimes you get stuck in a story and you need something to shake up the characters or situation.
+Sometimes you get stuck and you need something to shake up the characters or situation.

 It’s just a part of process to get stuck or frustrated at certain points, and while I’m not saying to use a generator to create something random for you to use, it can be really helpful for jump-starting a brainstorming session or, like I mentioned before, for helping you see the story in a different way.